On this page

 Why it matters

-• If approved, proceed with any next stage forms or processes as instructed by USCIS.
+- If approved, proceed with any next stage forms or processes related to U Nonimmigrant Status.

 Verification

-This guide is based on official USCIS instructions for I-918 Supplement B and is updated with changes in form editions or filing rules.
-Always check the official USCIS website for the most current requirements.
+#This guide is derived from official USCIS instructions for I-918 Supplement B and is updated when form editions or filing rules change.
+Always verify current requirements at the official USCIS website.

 FAQs

-What happens if I submit Form I-918 after six months of the certifying official's signature?
+What happens if I submit Form I-918 Supplement B without the necessary certifying official's designation?

 Do I need to provide a mailing address for I-918 Supplement B?